kaapstorm/pregnant_justice/src/z_notes.rst

     Personal assistant to Bill Palatine

 James R. Nelson:
-    Member of the Family Defence Foundation, husband of Katherine Nelson
+    Member of the Family Defense Foundation, husband of Katherine Nelson

 Katherine Nelson:
-    Member of the Family Defence Foundation, wife of James R. Nelson
+    Member of the Family Defense Foundation, wife of James R. Nelson

 Hermione Mercury:
     Reporter for the New York Daylight